Wednesday, 10/1/2024

 Carlo Ghezzi has been Program Co-Chair and General chair of several prestigious conferences (including the two flagship conferences on Software Engineering, ICSE and ESEC) and member of the program committee of many international conferences.

 He has been Editor in Chief of the ACM Trans. on Software Engineering and Methodology, Associate Editor of Communications of the ACM, IEEE Transactions on Software Engineering, Science of Computer Programming.
-His research has been focusing on software engineering and programming languages.

 He co-authored over 200 papers and 11 books, and coordinated several national and international research projects.
 He was a recipient of a prestigious Advanced Grant from the European Research Council.
 He is currently a Steering Committee member of the Digital Humanism Initiative and has recently co-edited a widely circulating open-access book on digital humanism.